danorel/ri-rnn/README.md

 # ri-rnn

 ri-rnn is a Python project which is dealing with RNN re-implementation.
-The idea is to understand the model details and how text generation can be trained via RNN.
+The idea is to understand the model details and how character-level language modelling can be trained via RNN.

 ## Installation & Contributing